Kevinpgalligan/KevingalWebsite/pages/blog/java-overloading.md

 An *operator* is a blah.

 *Operator overloading* is where a programming language lets you add rules, so that the way an operator acts is based on the stuff that you give it.
-You can add rules for the "plus" operator so that it works when you add counts (`1+1`), or strings (`"hello " + "world"`), or complex numbers (`Complex(1, 1) + Complex(1, 1)`).
+You can add rules for the "plus" operator so that it works when you add numbers (`1+1`), or strings (`"hello " + "world"`), or complex numbers (`Complex(1, 1) + Complex(1, 1)`).
 Java has some of these rules, but the folks who make Java can't think of all the rules you'll need in your life.
 That's why it's good to let folks add their own rules.

 A *number*, by the way, is a count.
 A *complex number* is a number with a real and a non-real part.